numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.popc

-   Returns the number of set bits in the given val.
+   Returns the number of set bits in the given value.

 .. function:: numba.cuda.brev

-   Reverse the bitpattern of an integer value; for example 0b10110110 becomes 0b01101101.
+   Reverses the bit pattern of an integer value, for example 0b10110110 becomes 0b01101101.

 .. function:: numba.cuda.clz

    Counts the number of leading zeros in a variable.

+.. function:: numba.cuda.ffs

+   Find the position of the least significant bit set to 1 in a 32 bit integer.